DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/enemy-gangs-and-equipment-mark.md

 - **Makeshift**: Increase damage to **Scavengers** enemies (up to 10%)

+Keep in mind that every gear that gain via print or drop either before or after **2022/01/05 update**, will have random Mark that's automaticly attached to it.

 ![EnemyGangMark](/resources/mobile-tutorial/EnemyGangMark.png)

 Every player has a different **Mark**, determined by the majority of gear mark's that you have as your arsenal (you can see your designated **Mark** at the **Equipped** section on **Inventory** tab).
 For example, if your equipped gear were dominated by **Makeshift** mark, then Makeshift is your classified Mark.